marlonmetal/avalanche-docs/docs/nodes/validate/add-a-validator.md

 }
 ```

 When the time reaches `1654656829` (Wed Jun 08 2022 02:53:49 GMT+0000), this node will start validating the Primary Network.
 When it reaches `1662602029` (Thu Sep 08 2022 01:53:49 GMT+0000), this node will stop validating the Primary Network.
-The staked AVAX and the rewards, if any, will be returned to `pAddressStrings`.
+The staked METAL and the rewards, if any, will be returned to `pAddressStrings`.

 #### Customizing Addresses